Djokovic Sets All-time Record For Weeks At World No. 1 - UrduPoint

 Djokovic, 33, won his 18th major at the Australian Open in February.

-"It really excites me to walk the path of legends and giants of this sport," said Djokovic, in a statement released by the ATP.
+"It really excites me to walk the path of legends and giants of this sport," said Djokovic, in a statement released by the ATP whose rankings have been running since August 23, 1973.

-"To know that I earned my place among them by following my childhood dream is a beautiful confirmation that when you do things out of love and passion, everything is possible."
-He has spent 88 weeks at number one, across two different stints.

 ATP Chairman Andrea Gaudenzi said: "Novak's many achievements in tennis are nothing short of extraordinary.
 Among them this record may stand as his single most impressive.